 Depending on age and gender, most adults need 21 to 38 grams of fiber per day according to the recommendations provided by the Institute of Medicine (4).
-To meet these needs, include nutrient-dense foods that are rich in fiber but low in carbs such as broccoli, cauliflower, spinach, blackberries, raspberries, flaxseeds, chia seeds, almonds, avocado, wheat bran and asparagus to your keto diet.
+To meet these needs, include nutrient-dense foods that are rich in fiber but low in carbs such as broccoli, cauliflower, spinach, blackberries, raspberries, flaxseeds, chia seeds, almonds, avocado, and asparagus to your keto diet.
+You can also add in fiber in a powdered form.
 In addition to providing fiber that will prevent keto bloating, you will get much needed nutrients and add variety to your diet.
 As you increase your intake of fiber, make sure to drink enough water as that will help fiber in doing its job.

 It is, however, important to note that too much fiber can also cause bloating.
 A high fiber diet may add too much bulk to the stool, increase its transit time in the digestive tract and result in gas formation in the colon that can also result in bloating and distention.
 To avoid this, it is important to start by making small changes to your diet at a time and track your fiber intake to find the right amount that prevents you from feeling bloated on the keto diet.

 Medium Chain Triglycerides (MCTs) are recommended on the keto diet as they are digested easily by the body and can be used as a quick source of energy.
 MCTs are valuable in the keto diet as they can help by increasing the rate of ketosis in the body in addition to reducing the amount of food consumed by providing a sense of fullness or satiety.(5) While coconut oil and palm kernel oils are two main natural sources of MCTs, they contain long chain triglycerides in addition to the medium chain triglycerides.
 The only sources of 100% MCTs are commercial oils synthetically made from palm kernel or coconut oils.
-When starting on the keto diet, it is important to check the source of MCTs as it is possible to over-consume them.
-Unwanted side effects such as bloating, cramping, gassiness, and diarrhea can occur when MCT oil is consumed in large amounts.
-(6) If you are experiencing uneasiness, cut down on your MCT oil intake.
-A safe way to ensure you do not experience bloating or other side effects on the keto diet is to start with small servings of MCTs and increase amounts gradually to amounts you can safely tolerate.
-To prevent these side effects, it is important to limit intake to 4 to 7 tablespoons (60 to 100 ml) per day.
+When starting on the keto diet, it is important to check the source of MCTs.
+Also, many people cannot digest liquid MCT oil.
+They experience side effects such as bloating, cramping, gassiness, and diarrhea when consumed in large amounts.
+(6) If you are experiencing uneasiness, MCT powder may be a better alternative for you.
+You can find out more about the difference and the benefits of MCT powder in this video.

 Now that you can eat all your favorite foods without feeling guilty, you may just be indulging on some that may cause bloating.
 This can happen even if you do not have a digestive disorder or have never been sensitive to any foods.
 Some bloating causing culprits are found in common foods such as dairy products and cruciferous vegetables.